Dhiraj1721/SIMS-Project/README.md

-SIMS – Store Inventory Management System
+SIMS – Stationery Inventory Management System

-SIMS (Store Inventory Management System) is a full-stack MERN application designed to streamline day-to-day store operations.
+SIMS (Stationery Inventory Management System) is a full-stack MERN application designed to streamline day-to-day stationery operations.
 It provides an easy-to-use dashboard for managing stock, orders, customers, staff, and business reports.
 The system is built with modern web technologies and supports secure authentication, role-based access, and real-time data updates.

 🔥 Key Features